etendosoftware/docs/docs/products/etendo-classic/user-guide/warehouse-management/transactions.md

 Finally, Warehouse Rules can be configured to be applied while retrieving stock from the inventory automatically.

-!!! info
+!!! note
-    **Note:** It is not required to do any additional setup for the **Warehouse Management** application area if Food & Beverage (F&B) sample client shipped with Etendo by default is going to be used to explore it.
+    It is not required to do any additional setup for the **Warehouse Management** application area if Food & Beverage (F&B) sample client shipped with Etendo by default is going to be used to explore it.
 The sample data set already contains the roles, warehouses, and products pre-configured.

 Above configuration is part of the overall Business setup flow within "Warehouse" setup.